yorickpeterse/nvim-pqf/README.md

   -- How long filenames in the quickfix are allowed to be.
 0 means no limit.
   -- Filenames above this limit will be truncated from the beginning with [...] max_filename_length = 0,

+  -- When path is not present it'll be replaced with "?", if this option is set to true -- then "?", linenum and colnum will be hidden.
+Useful for displaying generic errors -- in format of "Error: Error message" where path, line and column are missing. hide_placeholder_path = false
 })
 ```